coulisse/spiderweb/README.md

 ### Mobile
 This application is designed for desktop and mobile phone.
-It is a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app) so it could installed and used like an app on mobile.
+It is a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app), so it could be installed and used like an app on mobile.

 ### API
 **Spot list**

-You can retrive last spots calling "**/spotlist**"; For example  [www.iu1bow.com/spotlist](https://www.iu1bow.com/spotlist)
+You can retrieve last spots calling "**/spotlist**"; For example  [www.iu1bow.com/spotlist](https://www.iu1bow.com/spotlist)

 **Country of a callsign**

-You cam retrive some informations about a callsign with **callsign**; For example  [www.iu1bow.com/callsign?c=IU1BOW](https://www.iu1bow.com/callsign?c=IU1BOW)
+You can retrive some information about a callsign with **callsign**; for example:  [www.iu1bow.com/callsign?c=IU1BOW](https://www.iu1bow.com/callsign?c=IU1BOW)

 ### Development